stuartellis/stuartellis-site-hugo/content/articles/windows-golang-setup.md

 To use Git to access remote code repositories, you should create an SSH key for yourself, as explained at the end of this document.

+## Configuring Git ##

+Once you have installed Git on a system, set your details.
+These are automatically applied to every commit that you make.
+This requires two commands:

+    git config —global user.name "Your Name"
+    git config —global user.email "you@your-domain.com"

+The *—global* option means that the setting will apply to every repository that you work with in the current user account.

+To enable colors in the output, which can be very helpful, enter this
+command:

+    git config --global color.ui auto

 # The Text Editor #